LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 you, Mr void,

-shattered my bones in the floor,
+shattered my bones,

-freezed me in my conscious,

-asleep on the floor
+asleep on the floor;

-from somebody's rooftop,
+from somebody's rooftop

 my body is long gone.